BONSAMURAIS/BONSAI-reproducibility/README.md

 ## Requirements
-To run all scripts, a machine running linux needs to installed.
+To run all scripts, a machine running Linux needs to be installed.
 The machine should atleast have the following specs:

 - Software;